 Asking God for Help.
 I don’t know you personally, or how spiritual you are (or aren’t).
 But, I know one thing for sure: For whatever purpose you were born it was NOT to be an alcoholic!

-The majority of people DO believe in a higher Being, and DO recognize that Something is more powerful than they are.
+The majority of people DO believe in a higher Being.
+And they DO recognize that Something is more powerful than they are.
 If you haven’t tried already, perhaps it is time to tap into this spiritual source for help in overcoming your alcoholism.

+It IS important that you begin to reconnect to your spiritual side.
 You can start very slowly, with just a short private prayer in the morning and in the evening.
-Perhaps more often if you feel the need to do so – but it IS important that you begin to reconnect to your spiritual side.
-Try talking to God – as you best understand God to be – and you may soon find all the help and support you have ever needed was right there all along. (article continues below)
+Try talking to God – as you best understand God to be.
+Simply by saying “help me stop drinking”, you’ll find all the help and support you have ever needed was right there all along. (article continues below)